SOFIE-project/Provisioning-and-Discovery/README.md

 *Client*
 This is the device that interfaces with the server with the purpose of reading the exposed data and/or controlling the server’s behavior.
 In this example, a mobile device that connects to the Raspberry PI sends commands and requests to it and accepts incoming notifications and indications.

-When a BLE device is advertising it will periodically transmit packets contains information such as device name, Bluetooth address of the sender, etc. The advertising data fields can be used to configure a custom advertising packet.
-The advertising packet in this example already contains your custom name, service UUIDs and custom data i.e. URL.
+When a BLE device is advertising it will periodically transmit packets containing information such as device name, Bluetooth address of the sender, etc. The advertising data fields can be used to configure a custom advertising packet.
+The advertising packet in this example already contains the custom name, service UUIDs and custom data i.e. URL.
 It also contains flags defining some of the advertising options.
-It is important to know that an advertising packet can consist of no more than 31 bytes.
+It is important to know that an advertising packet can contain of no more than 31 bytes.

 **Eddystone URL**

 Eddystone is an open beacon format developed by Google and designed with transparency and robustness in mind.
 Eddystone can be detected by both Android and iOS devices.
-Several different types of the payload can be included in the frame format.
+Several different types of the payloads can be included in the frame format.
 The Eddystone-URL frame broadcasts a URL using a compressed encoding format in order to fit more within the limited advertisement packet.

 Once decoded, the URL can be used by any client with access to the internet.
-In this example, an Eddystone-URL is used to broadcast the URL of the Semantic Representation file, then any client that received this packet could download the Semantics file of the device.
+In this example, an Eddystone-URL is used to broadcast the URL of the Semantic Representation file, then any client that received this packet can download the Semantics file of the device.

 **DNS Service Discovery with multicast**